-Controls are overlaid on-screen, and the first 30 minutes of the game are free, after which it'll cost 2000 yen to continue.
+Controls are overlaid on-screen, and the first 30 minutes of the game are free, after which it'll cost 2000 yen (about ₹1000) to continue.

 It's a similar service to the one that Sony offers its PlayStation users, who can stream certain titles (including Final Fantasy XIII to selected Sony smartphones, TVs and Playstation consoles, and we hope this news will spur Sony on to share this experience with non-Sony devices too.